 It is difficult for parents to judge school quality, creating potential market failures

 Evidence from a range of sources suggests that the perception and the reality of performance are often poorly correlated.
 For markets to function, governments need to help address this imbalance by providing good information on school performance.
 Dubai, for instance, provides parents with regular objective assessments of the performance of every school in the system.

 It is hard for parents to leave failing schools

 While a range of studies suggest that parents, including the poorest, are highly active in making choices about schools when choice is available, leaving a failing school can be hard.
 Children can be reluctant to leave networks of friends, while for parents the decision is often difficult.
 Governments need to aggressively intervene in failing schools to ensure that closure or turnaround is rapid.

 High switching costs suggest a case for fee regulation

 Some schools take advantage of high switching costs by manipulating fee policies.
 Once children are enrolled in a school, parents are often forced to accept fee increases due to high switching costs.
 While governments need to tread carefully in a difficult area, there is a case for regulation of fees charged by private schools.

-Most importantly, barriers to entry in the private school sector are high.
-High investments and the long time required to reach full time enrolment means that it can take up to 10 years for schools to turn a profit, preventing many potential players from entering the market.
-Regulations are often hard to comply with and space for schools scarce.
+Most importantly, barriers to entry in the private school sector are generally high.
+High investments and the long time required to reach full-time enrolment means that it can take up to ten years for schools to turn a profit, preventing many potential players from entering the market.
+Regulations are often hard to comply with and space for schools is scarce.
 Those barriers mean that government cannot assume that truly competitive markets exist in all cases.

-While no regulation in better than bad regulation, governments should strive for regulation that promotes rather than limits the market and wherever possible focuses on reducing unnecessary barriers to entry and improving information.
+While no regulation is better than bad regulation, governments should strive for regulation that promotes rather than limits the market and wherever possible focuses on reducing unnecessary barriers to entry and improving information.